noiseprotocol/noise_spec/noise.md

     uint16 length;
     byte payload[length];

-Every application message begins with a single `type` byte, which will be zero unless this is the last application message in a session, in which case it's set to 255.
+Every transport message begins with a single `type` byte, which will be zero unless this is the last transport message in a session, in which case it's set to 255.

 If the protocol uses explicit nonces, then the `type` will be followed by a